top of page

 In Book One, both Chris and Matt demand the infected aren't 'zombies' because they are not dead.
 This is a common perception.

-The Difference between the Undead and the Infected
+What's the Difference between the Undead and the Infected?

 The zombie apocalypse genre begins with Romero’s Night of the Living Dead (1968).
 The American media connected the Haitian word ‘zombie’ (Haitian French: zombi; Haitian Creole: zonbi) to Romero’s living dead.
 Romero, though, called them ‘ghouls.’